IzaacMammadov/docs.urbit.org/content/courses/hoon-school/F-cores.md

 Hoon code is evaluated.

-For instance, when we first composed generators, we made what are called “naked generators”:  that is, they do not have access to any information outside of the base subject (Arvo, Hoon, and `%zuse`) and their {% tooltip labe="sample" href="/glossary/sample" /%} (arguments).
+For instance, when we first composed generators, we made what are called "naked generators":  that is, they do not have access to any information outside of the base subject (Arvo, Hoon, and `%zuse`) and their {% tooltip label="sample" href="/glossary/sample" /%} (arguments).
 Other {% tooltip label="generators" href="/glossary/generator" /%} (such as `%say` generators, described below) can have more contextual information, including random number generators and optional arguments, passed to them to form part of their subject.

-Cores have two kinds of values attached:  {% tooltip label="arms" href="/glossary/arm" /%} and _legs_, both called limbs.
+Cores have two kinds of values attached:  {% tooltip label="arms" href="/glossary/arm" /%} and {% tooltip label="legs"
+href="/glossary/leg" /%}, both called limbs.
 Arms describe known labeled addresses (with `++` luslus or `+$` lusbuc) which carry out computations.
 Legs are limbs which store data (with e.g. `=/` tisfas).